Entity Framework - Database First Approach

 Enum

-new Enum type
+New Enum type

-So, now when the EF creates a query in a database it will actually transform the Enum into an actual value.
+So, now when the EF creates a query in a database it will transform the Enum into an actual value.

 So, with this, I would like to wrap up this module for the Database First modeling approach.
-Now, to expose it in any application, you can use the same class library in the project and add its reference in there.
+Now, to expose it in any application, you can use the same class library in the project and add its reference there.